Fentanyl Addiction Rehab Treatment Centers Near Me

-- Suboxone: A combination of buprenorphine and naloxone, another opioid agonist most commonly used to reverse the effects of opioid overdose.
+- Suboxone: Suboxone is a combination of buprenorphine and naloxone, another opioid agonist most commonly used to reverse the effects of opioid overdose.
 Naloxone strongly binds to the body’s opioid receptors, preventing other drugs from taking hold.

-- Naltrexone: An opioid antagonist the blocks the effects of opioids on the brain, preventing the user from experiencing a high, thereby easing cravings and reducing the urge to use.
+- Naltrexone: Naltrexone is an opioid antagonist the blocks the effects of opioids on the brain, preventing the user from experiencing a high, thereby easing cravings and reducing the urge to use.

 - Clonidine: Though it does not help reduce cravings, clonidine is useful in easing the symptoms of withdrawal, such as anxiety, agitation, muscle aches, sweating, runny nose and cramping.

 As the patient nears completion of fentanyl detox, the addiction center staff will work with the patient to develop an aftercare plan.
 Aftercare refers to the ongoing follow-up treatment for substance abuse that occurs after the initial rehab program.
 For example, many people recovering from fentanyl addiction attend support groups or outpatient group therapy programs.
 Others may prefer to see a counselor once per week.
 Aftercare can also include establishing a strong social support system and participating in hobbies that are satisfying and keep you busy.

 About Fentanyl Rehab Centers

 Fentanyl rehab centers provide a safe place for individuals suffering from opioid addiction to break free of their habit in a safe, comfortable environment.
 At a fentanyl treatment facility, you will be supervised throughout your detox process to ensure your safety.
 You will receive ongoing assessments to ensure that the program is tailored to meet your needs as you progress.
 If you experience any psychological symptoms during the withdrawal process, or if you suffer from any pre-existing mental health conditions, the rehabilitation team will be there to help manage the issues.